-The objective of the Office of Corporate Compliance (Compliance) is to continuously reassess risk areas, reprioritize compliance projects that are most critical to the mission of [the organization], and report compliance developments and compliance audit findings to the Board's Audit and Corporate Compliance Committee, Executive Committee of the Board, the full Board of Trustees (as appropriate), the Executive Audit and Compliance Committee, the Chief Executive Officer, and the General Counsel.
+The objective of the Office of Corporate Compliance (Compliance) is to continuously re-assess risk areas, re-prioritize compliance projects that are most critical to the mission of X, and report compliance developments and compliance audit findings to the Board's Audit and Corporate Compliance Committee, Executive Committee of the Board and the full Board of Trustees as appropriate, the Executive Audit and Compliance Committee, the Chief Executive Officer, and the General Counsel.

-The Compliance [YEAR] Work Plan briefly describes the various project areas that we perceive as critical to the mission of [the organization].
-This Work Plan was developed by identifying risk areas, internally and externally, to [the organization] as well as reviewing the U.S. Department of Health & Human Services' Office of Inspector General (OIG) fiscal year (FY) [YEAR] Work Plan, the state's FY [YEAR RANGE] work plans, and several other external resources.
-Some of these resources include the OIG, state, and Centers for Medicare & Medicaid Services (CMS) guidance documents, enforcement settlements, and various industry publications.
-Compliance will evaluate state's FY [YEAR RANGE] work plan when it is issued.
-The planning process is ongoing and dynamic, so the focus and timing of many of these projects may be altered in response to new information, new issues, and shifting priorities of [the organization].
+The Compliance 2021 Work Plan briefly describes the various project areas that we perceive as critical to the mission of X. This Work Plan was developed by identifying risk areas, internally and externally, to X as well as reviewing the United States Department of Health and Human Services, Office of Inspector General (OIG) FY 2021 Work Plan, the State's FY 2019-2020 Work Plans and several other external resources.
+Some of these resources include OIG, State and Centers for Medicare & Medicaid Services (CMS) guidance documents, enforcement settlements and various industry publications.
+Compliance will evaluate the State's FY 2020-2021 Work Plan when it is issued.
+The planning process is ongoing and dynamic; therefore the focus and timing of many of these projects may be altered in response to new information, new issues, and shifting priorities of X.

-The audits identified in the Compliance [YEAR] Work Plan will be performed in areas that Compliance has reviewed in the past and also will include audit topics not previously reviewed.
-The scope of this Work Plan includes [the organization]'s hospitals, outpatient facilities and clinics, and its ancillary businesses such as its skilled nursing facilities, home health care, and laboratory services.
+The audits identified in the Compliance 2021 Work Plan will be performed in areas that Compliance has reviewed in the past and also will include new audit topics not previously reviewed.
+The scope of this Work Plan includes X's hospitals, outpatient facilities and clinics and its ancillary businesses such as its skilled nursing facilities, home health care, and laboratory services.
 Preliminary interview meetings with certain departments to discuss other possible areas for audit also are included.
 If necessary, audits will be scheduled later in the year.

-Further, the Compliance [YEAR] Work Plan includes a large number of non-coding initiatives that will be performed.
-Some of the initiatives include revising compliance policies, auditing Health Insurance Portability and Accountability Act (HIPAA), reviewing physician practices coding procedures, implementing a new conflicts of interest (COI) disclosure tracking system, and implementing additional monitoring controls to address compliance-related requirements.
+Further, the Compliance 2021 Work Plan includes a large number of non-coding initiatives that will be performed.
+Some of the initiatives include: revising compliance policies, auditing HIPAA, reviewing physician practices coding procedures, implementing a new conflicts of interest disclosure tracking system, and implementing additional monitoring controls to address compliance related requirements.

-[YEAR] Corporate Compliance Audit Work Plan and Initiatives Schedule
+2021 Corporate Compliance Audit Work Plan and Initiatives Schedule

-Compliance Coding Audit Categories Estimated Hours -- --

-1 Investigative Coding Audits X
+Compliance Coding Audit Categories Estimated Hours 1 Investigative Coding Audits X

 2 Professional Fee X

-3 Facility (Inpatient and Outpatient) X
+3 Facility - Inpatient and Outpatient X

 4 Data Mining X

 5 Home Health, Skilled Nursing Facilities, Hospice X

 Total X